 B6: Vitamin B6 may be used as a hormone regulator.
 It also helps to regulate blood sugars, alleviates PMS, and may be useful in relieving symptoms of morning sickness.
 B6 has also been shown to help with Luteal Phase Defect.

 B12: Vitamin B12 has been shown to improve sperm quality and production.
 It also may help to boost the endometrial lining in egg fertilization, decreasing the chances of miscarriage.
-Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation, and in severe cases stop ovulation altogether.
+Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation, and in severe cases can stop ovulation altogether.

-Folic Acid: Perhaps one of the best known vitamins necessary for pregnancy is folic acid.
+Folic Acid: Perhaps one of the best-known vitamins necessary for pregnancy is folic acid.
 This vitamin helps prevent neural tube defects as well as congenital heart defects, cleft lips, limb defects, and urinary tract anomalies in developing fetuses.
-Deficiency in folic acid may increase the risk of going into preterm labor, infant low birth weight and fetal growth retardation.
+Deficiency in folic acid may increase the risk of going into preterm labor, or having low infant birth weight and fetal growth retardation.
 Deficiency may also increase the homocysteine levels in the blood, which can lead to spontaneous abortion and pregnancy complications, such as placental abruption and preeclampsia.

 Iron: Studies have shown that women who do not get sufficient amounts of iron may suffer anovulation (lack of ovulation) and possibly poor egg health, which can inhibit pregnancy at a rate 60% higher than those with sufficient iron stores in their blood, according to researchers from Nova IVI Fertility Centre and Jaya College of Arts and Sciences in India, as published in 2014 in the International Journal of Current Research and Academic Review.

-“In a study women who were having ovulation problems, 40% became fertile after supplementing with iron.”
+“In a study of women who were having ovulation problems, 40% became fertile after supplementing with iron.”

 Selenium: This antioxidant helps to protect the eggs and sperm from free radicals.
 Free radicals can cause chromosomal damage which is known to be a cause of miscarriages and birth defects.
 Selenium is also necessary for the creation of sperm.
 In studies, men with low sperm counts have also been found to have low levels of selenium.